dhis2/analytics/README.md

 To publish, simply mark the commit as a patch or minor change using semantic versioning (see note below).
 Once committed, github actions will take care of publishing the new version to npm.

-Note: ll changes to the 4.x branch must marked as minor or patch (using e.g. "fix:" or "feat:"), even if it is technically a breaking change.
+**Note**: All changes to the 4.x branch must marked as minor or patch (using e.g. "fix:" or "feat:"), even if it is technically a breaking change.
 Attempting to publish a breaking change on this branch will fail since 5.0.0 has already been published.